temporalio/background-checks/docs/how-to-use.md

 ## How to monitor the application

-Once the applications has started you can navigate to [http://localhost:3000/](http://localhost:3000/) and log into Grafana with credentials `admin`, `admin`.
+Once the applications has started you can navigate to Grafana at [http://localhost:3000/](http://localhost:3000/).

 Click the `Dashboards`->`Home` button and click on the `Temporal` dashboard.
 This dashboards contains information about your Temporal server, as well as information about your